ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### Day 68: December 19, 2017 - Time spent, 1 hour

+**Today's Progress**:  Kept my patience as I tried different things.

+**Thoughts**: Not much done today.
+Sort of like a rat in a maze.
+But better to explore the maze than lie down and give up, right?

+First I tried separating out the javascript and css bits into their own files.
+I kept a copy of my original HTML file that had both elements in that.
+Then I constructed new files index.html, style.css and script.js.
+The separated Javascript file did not work, though I was prepared for that as Google called a script within a script.
+But I couldn't make that call work within script.js and after Googling the possibilities, I settled on keeping the javascript inside my index.html file.
+What stumped me more is that although I triple checked my stylesheet link AND could apparently see it working in developer tools, the map would not unless the styles were inside index.html.
+I'm sure I'm missing something, but for the life of me can't figure what.

+Next I turned my attention to the Free Code Camp (FCC) weather API.
+It seemed straightforward, but my efforts to use Get JSON seem to break the map.
+Without the weather API code, it's fine.
+Drop in the weather API code and all of a suddent "InitMap()" is no longer a function.

+It may be that I bit off more than I can chew.
+So tomorrow I think I will go back to basics and drop the Google Map for now, even though I'd like to bring it back later.

+**Link(s) to work**
+1. Show the Local Weather - https://www.freecodecamp.org/challenges/show-the-local-weather

 ### Day 67: December 18, 2017 - Time spent, 1 hour

 **Today's Progress**:  Figured out how to get geolocation and Google Maps to work together.
 Started studying the Free Code Camp (FCC) weather API.